d3-geomap/site/content/docs/map-properties.md

 The zoom factor to use when a map unit is clicked.
 Defaults to 4.

-### Choropleth Properties d3.geomap.choropleth()

-Accessors specific to d3.geomap.choropleth objects.
+### d3.geomap attributes

+#### svg

+The [d3.selection](https://github.com/mbostock/d3/wiki/Selections) for the map object.

+### d3.geomap.choropleth accesors

+In addition to the accessors from d3.geomap, d3.geomap.choropleth objects provide the accessors listed below..

 #### column - required